 The induced-draft blower assembly consists of the inducer motor, the blower housing, and the induced-draft blower wheel.

-Clean the inducer wheel periodically to assure proper airflow and heating efficiency.
-Inspect blower wheel every fall before the heating season.
+Clean periodically to assure proper airflow and heating efficiency.
+Inspect blower wheel every fall and periodically during the heating season.
+For the first heating season, inspect blower wheel bimonthly to determine proper cleaning frequency.

-To inspect blower wheel: